alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 ```
 By splitting this out, it's easy to test, passing dummy config values and a currentTime value which isn't actually the real current time.
 Note when comparing time values, `currentTime.Before(endOfBreak)` is a Go way of doing a currentTime < endOfBreak comparison using time.Time values, whereas currentHM >= cfg.DailyEndTime is actually doing string comparison on the times formatted as "hh:ss".

-The second helper function applies the logic to decide whether a game counts (or is a remake), update the game counter and determine the duration of the break based on whether it's just the end of a game or the end of session:
+The second helper function applies the logic to decide whether a game counts (or is a remake - a brief game where a player fails to join and the game is not played out), update the game counter and determine the duration of the break based on whether it's just the end of a game or the end of session:

 ```go
 // post game logic to determine the new sessionGames and endOfBreak values